vuesence/vue-faq/docs/en/backend/auth.md

 2 The backend generates an access token (AT) and passes it to the front.
 The front saves it and sends it back each time.
 In essence the same as in the first case, plus unnecessary steps and the possibility of losing the token through XSS.

 3. two tokens are used - short-lived access token (AT) and longer-lived refresh token (RT) sent in httpOnly cookie.
 AT works as in the second case.
 When its lifetime expires, the backend checks the RT and if it is valid, refreshes the AT.
 RT expires - the user is sent to re-login.

-More details on this topic can be found in, for example, [this article](https://habr.com/ru/articles/710552/).

 :::